satapath/Police_Violence_Analysis/_site/README.md

 ## Confusion Matrix
 <iframe
- src="assets/log_matrix.html"
+ src="assets/confusion_matrix.html"
  width="800"
  height="600"
  frameborder="0"
  ></iframe>

-Our Confusion Matrix shows that it does a good job in predicting Domestic Disturbances and Other Non_Violent Offenses, but not so well for the other six encounter types.
+Our Confusion Matrix shows that it does a good job in predicting Violent Crimes and Person with Weapon encounters, but not so well for the other six encounter types.
+This makes sense because our distribution of encounter types was imbalanced earlier.